-Those responsible for the development of cruise ports could also be more skeptical about assigning more port areas to cruise ships.
-Cruise lines' expenditures on goods and services provide additional motivation to organize cruise activities. . .
+Cruise lines focus on providing services to passengers rather than just transportation services.
+Cruise ports often have temporary facilities with berths that allow other uses when cruise ships don't stop.
+Those responsible for developing cruise ports should be more skeptical about assigning more port areas to cruise ships.
+Cruise lines' expenditures on goods and services provide additional motivation for organizing cruise activities.